A systematic review of the use of Deep Learning in Satellite Imagery for Agriculture: Tasks

 \subsubsection{Climatic and soil variables}

-Nearly all of the county-level studies used climatic variables (e.g. ground temperature and precipitation) and soil properties (e.g. soil particle size, soil moisture content) in addition to the reflectances/VIs (22/23), and universally noted improved performance when compared to not using these variables \cite{cai_integrating_2019, wang_combining_2020, wolanin_estimating_2020}.
-However, there was no consistency in which soil variables were used, nor how the temperature was encoded and no works compared their climatic data encoding to other encodings.
+Many county-level studies noted that using only reflectance wasn't sufficient to model yield.
+So, nearly all of the county-level studies used climatic variables (e.g. ground temperature and precipitation) and soil properties (e.g. soil particle size, soil moisture content) in addition to the reflectances/VIs (22/23), and universally noted improved performance when compared to not using these variables \cite{cai_integrating_2019, wang_combining_2020, wolanin_estimating_2020}.
+However, there was no consistency in which soil variables were used, nor how the temperature was encoded, nor did any works compare their climatic data encoding to other encodings.
 For example, the temperature was variously classified/aggregated into Growing Degree Days, Killing Degree Days and Freezing Degree Days before being fed into the model (e.g. \cite{zhang_integrating_2021}).
 It was also common to use various different temperature statistics (e.g. min/mean/max) and some studies even combined multiple sources of meteorological data (e.g \cite{ju_optimal_2021}).
-This makes it difficult to recommend any climatic and soil properties in particular.
+Thus no particular climatic or soil properties are recommended here.

-These variables can sometimes be difficult to obtain.
-Meteorological stations are not uniformly distributed, and don't necessarily cover everywhere in the study area, so when operating at smaller than county-level, \citet{engen_farm-scale_2021} showed that the meteorological information can be interpolated between meteorological stations to provide better estimates of local climatic variables.
+In contrast, few smaller-scale works used climatic/soil variables (2/7).
+This is because most operated in a single location, and such weather/soil information would be identical for all examples in their dataset.
+When operating at smaller scales but also across multiple locations climatic variables can be used.
+In such cases, it is better to interpolate weather data between stations, instead of selecting the values from the nearest station \cite{engen_farm-scale_2021}.